sky-uk/client-lib-ios-test-foundation/VISION.md

 ## ReactiveAPI Vision

 ### Goals
-- Defines a domain specific language (DSL) for testing, available for iOS and Android platforms.
+- Defines a domain specific language (DSL) for testing, available for different platforms (like iOS and Android).
 - Write a test once and run it on different platforms
 - Facilitate the adoption of a Test Driven Development approach